eesyuen09/tp/docs/DeveloperGuide.md

 * can save both address book data and user preference data in JSON format, and read them back into corresponding objects.
 * inherits from both `AddressBookStorage` and `UserPrefStorage`, which means it can be treated as either one (if only the functionality of only one is needed).
 * depends on some classes in the `Model` component (because the `Storage` component's job is to save/retrieve objects that belong to the `Model`)
+* manages serialization of complex model data as part of the Address Book:
+    * The `UniqueClassTagList` is stored within the Address Book JSON file.
-* handles the `UniqueClassTagList` by saving/loading it as part of the `AddressBook` data. `JSONAdaptedClassTag` is used to convert between the `ClassTag` model type and its JSON-friendly format. `JSONSerializableAddressBook` includes the `classTags` list during serialization and deserialization.
+      Conversion is handled by `JsonAdaptedClassTag`, and `JsonSerializableAddressBook` includes the `classTags` list during serialization and deserialization.
+    * Each `Person` is serialized using `JsonAdaptedPerson`, which in turn serializes:
+        * `JsonAdaptedAttendance` — attendance data
+        * `JsonAdaptedFeeRecord` — fee payment records
+        * `JsonAdaptedPerformanceNote` — performance-related notes
+        * and associated class tags (`JsonAdaptedClassTag`)

 ### Common classes